Kentucky Admission RequirementsLexington, Kentucky

 What are the ACT requirements for prospective students to get into University of Kentucky?

-Admission data indicates that University of Kentucky regularly accepts students with ACT's of 22 and above.
-Successful applicants typically send ACT scores in the top 37 percent nationally.
-We estimate the school accepting minimum ACT composite scores around 19 in some instances.
-Prospective students submitting an ACT composite of 25 or higher should be in the upper half of applicants - and students with a 28 and above have very competitive chances.
+Admission data indicates that University of Kentucky regularly accepts students with ACT's of 23 and above.
+Successful applicants typically send ACT scores in the top 32 percent nationally.
+We estimate the school accepting minimum ACT composite scores around 20 in some instances.
+Prospective students submitting an ACT composite of 26 or higher should be in the upper half of applicants - and students with a 29 and above have very competitive chances.
 The school ranks #3 in Kentucky for highest average ACT composite score.
-Scoring well on the ACT is very important as 92 percent of applicants submit ACT scores to University of Kentucky.
+Scoring well on the ACT is very important as 89 percent of applicants submit ACT scores to University of Kentucky.

 |ACT Score||Competitiveness||Admission Chances|

 |20 to 23||Reach||84%-90%|

 |Less than 20||Low||<84%|

 Avg.
 High School GPA3.46

 You will need above average high school grades to get into University of Kentucky.
 The average high school GPA of the admitted freshman class at University of Kentucky was 3.46 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #6 in Kentucky for highest average GPA.
 If your high school grades are above the average 3.46 GPA, you have a very good chance of being admitted as Kentucky accepts 94% of all applicants.